AryanGarg13/GuidedPolynomialDiff/README.md

 ![Demo](output_2.gif)
 ![Demo](output_3.gif)

-As we can see we can smooth trajectories from the diffusion model and reconstruction.
+As we can see we get smooth trajectories from the diffusion model and reconstruction.